-Name: DOB: LA AS ID: ••••
+Name: DOB: LAS ID: ------------ ---------

-I received this handbook on (Please ins And was able to talk about the following: sert date)
+I received this handbook on .....
+(Please insert date) And was able to talk about the following:

 The online "paying for care calculator"

 Services which are chargeable

 Services which are free of charge

 The financial assessment process

-My partner consents to you checking their income / k DWP to complete a best interests Financial Assessm n the
+My partner consents to you checking their income / benefits with the DWP to complete a best interests Financial Assessment

 The DPA process (If applicable)

-Signed · Appointeesh nip for y •
+Signed.....
+Date.....

+If somebody has Power of Attorney, Court Of Protection or Appointeeship for you, please provide us with a copy of their documentation as this will enable us to correspond with them directly on your behalf.

-Otherwise if you are not responsible for managing your ow your application more quickly if you give permission for Hulresponsible person. • •
+Otherwise if you are not responsible for managing your own finances it may help us to deal with your application more quickly if you give permission for Hull City Council to contact the responsible person.

-For social worker only: Do they have over the capital limit?
+For social worker only:

+Do they have over the capital limit?
+Yes No 🗌

 Do they have capacity to deal with their own finances?
+Yes 🗌 No 🗌

 Referral made on Liquid Logic?
+Yes 🗌 No 🗌

-If no. details Yes Yes Yes No No
+If no, details

-someone else, pleas • and Payments accou int with Part 1 gives us pern all letters, notification s all aspects of y our assessment and/or account and t o send Part 2 Part 1 gives u s permission to only discuss you assessment and d/or account over the telephone.
-Assessment and I ncome and Pa yments Team p ermission to disc sion) give the Fina uss and send all the Third Party name Name Full Address including Post Relationship Contact Number Co ode to you and Email Part 2 I, Assessment and Incoaccount with the Third ome and Paymer d Party named b Full Address nts Teams permis • ission) give the Finar my financial assessme Contact Number and Email Please complete and l sign giving us y our permission b elow: Please print your name (person giving their permission) Signature (of person given permission) Date It is your legal right uany time. under Data Prote ection legislation, to change or with ndraw your permissio n at I give permission for any information it ha • for Works and P ensions and Hull City Council to excha ange Contact
+If you would like us to discuss your financial assessment or Income and Payments account with someone else, please complete either part 1 or part 2 below.

+Part 1 gives us permission to discuss all aspects of your assessment and/or account and to send all letters, notifications and invoices

+Part 2 Part 1 gives us permission to only discuss your assessment and/or account over the telephone.

+I, ..... give the Financial Assessment and Income and Payments Team permission to discuss and send all correspondence relating to my financial assessment and/or account to the Third Party named below:

+Name Full Address including Post Relationship Contact Number Code to you and Email

+Part 2

+I, ..... give the Financial Assessment and Income and Payments Team permission to discuss my financial assessment and/or account with the Third Party named below:

+Name Full Address including Post Relationship Contact Number Code to you and Email

+Please complete and sign giving us your permission below:

+Please print your name Signature Date

+It is your legal right under Data Protection legislation, to change or withdraw your permission at any time.

+I give permission for the Department for Works and Pensions and Hull City Council to exchange any information it has about me.

+Contact